 In 2000, British Entrepreneur Peter de Savary opened the Carnegie Abbey Club on 300-plus acres leased from the Benedictine monks who operated Portsmouth Abbey School.
-His vision was to create an intimate, leisure property that made members and guests feel as though they were on their own private estate, but equipped with all the facilities of the world's greatest hotels.
-In 2018, the club was acquired by a group of members who founded what is now The Aquidneck Club, the premier private club destination in New England.
-Since the ownership change, the club has invested in substantial capitol improvements projects, allowing the membership to flourish and setting a new standard for service in this thriving private club.
+His vision was to create an intimate, leisure property that made members and guests feel as though they were on their own private estate but equipped with all the facilities of the world's greatest hotels.
+In 2018, the club was acquired by a group of members who founded what is now The Aquidneck Club.
+Since the ownership change, the club has made substantial investments in capital improvements projects, setting a new standard for facilities and services.

 Originally, Aquidneck Island was home to the Narragansett Indian tribe who called the land the “Isle of Peace.”
 It was purchased from the tribe in 1638 and inhabited by the nation’s first English settlers who, after fleeing from persecution, secured religious tolerance in what is now the city of Portsmouth by collectively signing a contract guaranteeing their freedom.